centria/cs-exercises-20/README.md

 ##### Section 1 - Joke manager

-CrEate a class called **JokeManager** and move the functionality to manage jokes in it.
+Create a class called **JokeManager** and move the functionality to manage jokes in it.
 The class must have a parameter-free constructor, and the following methods:

 * **public void AddJoke(string joke)** - adds a joke to the manager.
 * **public string DrawJoke()** - chooses one joke at random and returns it.
 It there are no jokes stored in the joke manager, the method should return the string "Jokes are in short supply.".